Little Schloss & Big Schloss Loop

 Rock Scramble to Little Schloss

 After doing a bit of climbing, I made it to the vista.
 The overlook offered a panoramic view of the surrounding mountains and valleys.
 It’s a great spot to take a break and enjoy a snack while taking in the beautiful scenery.
-Off in the distance, I could even see Big Schloss where I would be visiting near the end of my hike.
+Off in the distance, I could even see Big Schloss, where I would be visiting near the end of my hike.

 Little Schloss Vista

 One mile further down the trail, the trail passed several beautiful vistas and open meadows.
 Next to two massive pine trees was a fire pit and plenty of flat open space to pitch a tent.
-Having gone only 2 miles so far, I had plenty of energy left, but this one one of the nicer camp spots I’ve seen, and I could not pass it up.
+Having gone only 2 miles so far, I had plenty of energy left, but this was one of the nicer camp spots I’ve seen, and I could not pass it up.

 Campsite near Little Schloss

 As the warm, sunny day transitioned into a cool, windy night, I got settled.
 Above me was a cloudless sky speckled with stars.
-Off in the distance, I could still see lights of a nearby city.
+Off in the distance, I could still see the lights of a nearby city.

-Day 2: April 22nd, 2023 (unnamed campsite to Little Stoney Rd parking lot, 15.46 miles)
+Day 2: April 22nd, 2023 (unnamed campsite to Little Stoney Rd parking lot, 15.2 miles, 1,972 ft elevation gain)

 I woke up as the sun rose above the eastern peaks.
 Meanwhile, to the west, ominous clouds had snuck up on me while I was asleep.
 The forecast called for heavy rain in the afternoon, and I resigned myself to getting rained on at some point.

-It did not take me long to reach the next intersection and turn south onto the orange blazed Mill Mountain Trail (FT 1004).
-Like the Little Sluice Trail, this path was rockier with outcroppings on each side of the trail.
+It did not take me long to reach the next intersection and turn south onto the orange-blazed Mill Mountain Trail (FT 1004).
+Like the Little Sluice Trail, this path was rockier, with outcroppings on each side of the trail.
 I was able to stop a few times and enjoy the scenery.
 The sky continued to darken as the day grew longer.

-From Mill Mountain, I followed the forrested ridgeline, and with about one mile to go, I finally saw Big Schloss.
+From Mill Mountain, I followed the forested ridgeline, and with about one mile to go, I finally saw Big Schloss.
 The white sandstone ‘Castle’ towered above me as I approached it.
 It was pretty intimidating, especially knowing the rain could start at any moment, but I was not going to be deterred.

 Big Schloss